FRM Curriculum & Syllabus Changes 2026 (What’s New, Updated, or Removed)

 What changed in the FRM syllabus for 2026?

-Part I emphasizes applied FRM part 1 new topics in Quantitative Analysis.
-Part II has major updates, including 7 new readings, revisions in Market, Credit and Operational Risk, and a complete overhaul of Current Issues, reflecting FRM part 2 new topics, AI, model validation and systemic risk.
+No major changes in Part I. Part II has major updates, including 7 new readings, revisions in Market, Credit, and Operational Risk, and a complete overhaul of Current Issues, reflecting FRM Part 2 new topics, AI, model validation, and systemic risk.

 Are syllabus changes significant for Part I or Part II?